Ube Halaya is one of the best ways you can enjoy Filipino ube. It’s rich, creamy, and sweet; perfect for dessert and so much better than store-bought!

 Remove the ube halaya from the heat and let cool completely in a separate container.
 Top with toasted coconut curds (latik), if desired.

-For a standard ube halaya, I find the sweet spot to be around 35-40 minutes.
-It gives the halaya a firm texture, yet it’s soft enough to be spreadable.
+- Traditional: The sweet spot for traditional ube halaya is around 35-40 minutes.
+It gives the halaya a firm texture when cooled, yet it’s soft enough to be spreadable.

-You can go for 25-30 minutes if you prefer your halaya to be more on the runnier, thinner side.
+- Thinner: If you prefer your halaya to be more on the runnier, thinner side (similar to spreadable jam), go for 20-30 minutes.

-We store our halaya in an airtight container in the fridge.
-They’re best enjoyed within 5 days, but it should last for up to 1-2 weeks refrigerated.
+We like to store our halaya in an airtight container in the fridge.
+They’re best enjoyed within 5 days, but it should last for up to 1 week refrigerated.

 You can also freeze the halaya for up to 2-3 months.
-Just be sure to defrost them in some warm water prior to using.
+Just be sure to defrost it in warm water prior to consuming.

 How do I use Ube Halaya?